 After you have completed your orientation session, you will be eligible to request a student identification (ID) card.
 Your student ID photo may be taken on your registration and/or welcome day.
-Additionally, you may request your ID card by emailing a photograph of yourself with your student Identification number to studentservices@ae.edu.au.
+If you have any questions about your student ID card you can seek advice from one of your student services officer at campus.